fc9734ygn/oddspot-backend/README.md

 # Oddspot Backend

 Oddspot is a Kotlin (Android + iOS + Backend) project that aims to provide a platform for sharing and discovering interesting spots around the world that aren't commercial establishments.
-The project is in its early stages of development and has not been released yet.
-It serves as a learning/portfolio project.
+The project is meant to be an experiment to learn about different use-cases of Kotlin language.

-The sharing of this repository is meant to showcase a real-life project that is being developed with real problems/sacrifices.
-It may not be the cleanest architecturally or have the largest test coverage.
-It is a real project being developed by a single developer (me) in my free time.
+It may not be the cleanest architecturally or have the largest test coverage as it is being developed by a single developer (me) in my free time.

 Frontend repository - https://github.com/fc9734ygn/oddspot-app